Theodoros Kolokotronis: Early life

 Prior to the Greek Revolution, Theodoros Kolokotronis operated as a klepht (a warrior-bandit), an armatolos (a Christian irregular of the Ottoman military), and as a kápos (a militiaman employed by Greek notables of the Peloponnese).
 As a kapos, Kolokotronis worked for the Deligiannis family.
 He acquired wealth by stealing sheep and marrying the daughter of a wealthy Peloponnesian notable.

 In 1805 he joined the Russian Navy during the Russo-Turkish War (1806–1812).
 In 1806 Ottoman attacks against the klephts forced Kolokotronis to flee to the island of Zakynthos (or Zante).
 When Zakynthos was occupied by the British, he obtained useful military experience while serving under the command of Richard Church, a philhellene, in the 1st Regiment Greek Light Infantry; in 1810, Kolokotronis was promoted to the rank of major.
 From his service in the British Army, he adopted his characteristic red helmet.
 While in the Heptanese (a French protectorate from 1807 to 1814), he came in contact with the revolutionary ideas of the era and was influenced by them:

 According to my judgement, the French Revolution and the doings of Napoleon opened the eyes of the world.
 The nations knew nothing before, and the people thought that kings were gods upon the earth and that they were bound to say that whatever they did was well done.
 Through this present change it is more difficult to rule the people.

 Greek War of Independence

 Outbreak

 Plan of the Siege of Tripolitsa.
 The detachments of Kolokotronis's division, which have surrounded the town are symbolized by the letter "O".

-Kolokotronis returned to the mainland just prior to the outbreak of the war (officially, 25 March 1821) and formed a confederation of irregular Moreot klepht bands.
+Kolokotronis returned to the mainland just prior to the outbreak of the war in March 1821 and formed a confederation of irregular Moreot klepht bands.
 These he tried to train and organize into something resembling a modern army.

-In May, he was named archistrategos or commander-in-chief.
-He was already 50 years old by this time, a fact which contributed to his sobriquet O Geros tou Morea or "The Elder of Morea," whereby Morea was another name describing the Peloponnese.
+In May 1821, he was named archistrategos or commander-in-chief.
+He was already 50 years old by this time, a fact which contributed to his sobriquet O Geros tou Morea or "The Elder of Morea," whereby Morea was the contemporary name for the Peloponnese.

 Kolokotronis's first action was the defense of Valtetsi, the village near Tripoli where his army was mustering.
 Later, he was also the Commander of the Greek forces during the Siege of Tripolitsa.